Squirrel Removal Olathe

 Newer Olathe homes use PEX plumbing lines that run through attic spaces.
 Squirrels chew through PEX easily, causing leaks that can go undetected until water damage appears on ceilings below.
 One chewed line can cause thousands in water damage.

 Squirrels are diurnal.
-You’ll hear running, scratching, gnawing, and thumping starting at dawn — often directly above bedrooms.
-Many Olathe homeowners report being woken at 5-6am by squirrel activity in their attic.
+You’ll hear running, scratching, gnawing, and thumping starting at dawn, often directly above bedrooms.
+Many Olathe homeowners report being woken at 5 or 6am by squirrel activity in their attic.
 Unlike mice, squirrels are loud and unmistakable.

 Breeding colonies

-Squirrels breed twice per year — late winter and midsummer.
+Squirrels breed twice per year, in late winter and midsummer.
 A female will aggressively seek a secure, warm attic space to raise her young.
-One pair becomes 6-8 by year’s end.
-By the second breeding season, you can have 15+ squirrels using your attic as a permanent residence.
+One pair becomes 6 to 8 by year’s end.
+By the second breeding season, you can have 15 or more squirrels using your attic as a permanent residence.
 Every day you wait, the population grows.

-How we remove squirrels & seal your home permanently
+How we get squirrels out and seal your home permanently

 1. Full roofline & attic inspection

-We inspect every inch of your roofline — soffits, fascia, gable vents, roof vents, plumbing boots, drip edge, and every seam where materials meet.
+We inspect every inch of your roofline: soffits, fascia, gable vents, roof vents, plumbing boots, drip edge, and every seam where materials meet.
 Inside, we inspect the attic for nests, droppings, wiring damage, and contamination.
 For Olathe homes near creek corridors, we also identify which trees are providing roof access.
+Everything we find is photographed and documented for you.

 This is where Olathe’s housing types matter.
 Newer vinyl soffits get reinforced with galvanized steel mesh behind the panel.
-Older fascia boards get steel flashing over the chew damage.
+Older fascia gets steel flashing over the chew damage.
 Roof vents get heavy-gauge hardware cloth covers.
-Every repair uses materials squirrels cannot defeat — because they will try.
+Every opening is sealed with materials squirrels cannot defeat, because they will try.

-Squirrels access your roof by jumping from overhanging branches — they can leap 8-10 feet.
+Squirrels access your roof by jumping from overhanging branches and they can leap 8 to 10 feet.
 Olathe’s creek-corridor trees often overhang from multiple directions.
 We identify every branch providing access and recommend targeted trimming.
-Cutting launch branches back to 8-10 feet from your roofline eliminates their primary avenue onto your roof.
+Cutting launch branches back to 8 or 10 feet from your roofline eliminates their primary avenue onto your roof.

 Dear Olathe Neighbor,

-What makes squirrel work different from rodent work is the entry point repair.
-You can’t just fill a hole with foam or caulk — a squirrel will chew through it overnight.
-Every repair we do uses steel mesh, metal flashing, or heavy-gauge hardware cloth that they physically cannot penetrate.
+The other reason is honesty about materials.
+You can’t just fill a hole with foam or caulk, a squirrel will chew through it overnight.
+Every opening we close uses steel mesh, metal flashing, or heavy-gauge hardware cloth that they physically cannot penetrate.
 That’s the only way to make it permanent.

 My commitment on every squirrel job

-Complete roofline inspection, humane removal, chew-proof entry point repair, wiring damage assessment, and tree access recommendations.
-If squirrels re-enter through an entry point we repaired, we come back at no charge.
+Complete roofline inspection, one-way exclusion devices at every active entry, monitoring until the structure is confirmed empty, chew-proof sealing, and tree access recommendations.
+If squirrels re-enter through an entry point we sealed, we come back at no charge.

 What Olathe homeowners say about our wildlife work